 Glastonbury Trial

 The data presented in Figure 6a shows the stack power performance over the period of 8 days.
 The first two days of data show the system in charge mode only in preparation for the festival proper.
 On the 23rd of June the light in the cubicle was switched on (Further controlled by a PIR sensor) and it is represented by the supercapacitor voltage drop.
 From this point the lighting system was disabled during daylight hours (Figure 6a, inset) to allow the system to recharge and then re-enabled during the night.
 Stack power had increased from the system start date until the 24th of June (first day of the festival) reaching up to 400 mW total power output and showed good and stable power performance through the time of the festival due to high usage and constant fast flow of fresh feedstock.
 The long decrease in capacitor voltage between the 27th-28th June is when the lights were intentionally left ON for 24 hours.
 As can be seen, at the end of this 24hr period, the system had almost reached equilibrium (MFC power-in = LED power-out).
 The spike between the 29th-30th June is when the supercapacitors were disconnected and the data following this (going into the 30th June) are from when the MFCs were directly powering the lights.
 The peak power output was up to 800mW, which is equivalent to 19.2Wh over 24hrs, and showed a mean output of 1.85mW/MFC, which is consistent with the laboratory data.
 Power output is significantly higher than the power levels recorded for the campus Pee Power Oxfam trial, which might be due to the increased number of modules (from 8 to 12), very high flow rate at the festival and elevated temperature due to the direct sunlight exposure.
 The catholyte generated during this trial was approximately 43 litres as each of the MFC units produced 0.1L of catholyte.
 The very high flow rate and reduced HRT, did however affect the COD reduction capability of the system as a whole, recording a maximum of ca. 70%, a minimum of 15% and mean for the majority of the time of 25%.
 The same effect was observed for the total nitrogen reduction of the system, where the maximum recorded was 79% and the minimum was 6%.
+The high usage did however result in struvite accumulation inside the connecting pipes, as a result of the inlet tank not holding urine for the required amount of time.
 The colour of the collected (anolyte) inlet and outlet samples, also confirmed the reduced treatment performance.